AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Initialization of Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Initialization of components can be done with the ``Initialize`` aspect.
+Initialization of components can be done in two ways:
-This is particularly useful when component types do not have default constructors.
-For example:
+- Through the default value provided at component declaration.
+- Through an ``Initialize`` aspect that can rely on constructor parameters.

+If the component is of a type that doesn't have a parameterless constructor, it has to be initialized by on of these two mechanism.

+Here's an example of using ``Initialize`` for such a case:

 .. code-block:: ada